-Fake news is profitable too.
-One story that led with "BREAKING: "Tens of thousands of fraudulent Clinton votes found in Ohio warehouse" made its creator about $5,000.
+It's not just governments, though; fake news is profitable.
+You may remember one story from years ago that led with "BREAKING: "Tens of thousands of fraudulent Clinton votes found in Ohio warehouse" made its creator about $5,000.
 It took only minutes to create but was shared six million times.

 Unintended consequences of social media and search

 Social and search technology is specifically designed to feed us the information we want to see.
-Some call it an echo chamber, or a bubble.
-It's a self reinforcing loop of information that we agree with.
+Some call it an echo chamber or a bubble.
+It's a self-reinforcing loop of information that we agree with.
 Social technologies rely on the fact that we tend to agree with like-minded people.
 In other words, we tend to agree with what our "tribe" believes.

 Fake news works because people want to believe it.
-It's incredibly difficult to change someones mind.
-The famous quote by Dale Carnegie “A man convinced against his will, is of the same opinion still” holds true.
+It's incredibly difficult to change someone's mind.
+The famous quote by Dale Carnegie “A man convinced against his will, is of the same opinion still,” holds true.

 Why do we share fake news?

 The act of sharing something interesting makes our friends think we're cool.
-We recieve a form of social stock for doing so.
+We receive a form of social stock for doing so.
 Social media companies like Facebook and Twitter leverage this aspect of human nature to get us to share things.

-Unfortunately, fake influence publishers understand human psychology too, and use it to great effect.
+Unfortunately, fake influence publishers understand human psychology too and use it to great effect.

 Another important reason we share fake news is emotion.
 The angrier content makes us, the better it performs in social and search results.
-By adding confirmation bias with negative emotion fake news peddlers can make content "go viral".
+By adding confirmation bias with negative emotion, fake news peddlers can make content "go viral".

 Negative information triggers something called Negativity Bias.
 You can read more about negativity bias here.